vignesh69420/mcp-server-kubernetes/README.md

 - [x] Get Kubernetes events from the cluster
 - [x] Port forward to a pod or service
 - [x] Create, list, and decribe cronjobs
+- [x] Non-destructive mode for read-only access to clusters

 ## Local Development